etaskr/coding-task/README.md

 ## Installation

 * Go to the root of the application folder
-* Type 'npm install' in the console and press enter to start the installation
+* Type 'npm install' to install back-end libs
+* Type 'bower update' to install front-end libs

 ## Usage

+* Type 'node server' to start the web server
 * Open a web browser and go to https://localhost:8082/

 ## Default Environment Variables